Englewood Union Station: History

-Three-fourths of a mile west of this station, at 63rd Street and Wallace Street, stood another union station.
-Nicknamed "Little Englewood," the platforms and canopies still exist, although the station building is long gone.
+Three-fourths of a mile west of this station, at 63rd Street and Wallace Street, stood another union station, nicknamed "Little Englewood."

-The Erie Railroad, Monon Railroad, Wabash Railroad, Chicago and Eastern Illinois Railroad, and Chicago and Western Indiana Railroad.

 The station itself stood near the corner of 63rd and State Streets and opened in 1898.

+The station was also served by the Chicago and Eastern Illinois Railroad from 1904 to 1913, during a period of control by the St. Louis–San Francisco Railway.

-Englewood was the second stop eastbound, and penultimate such westbound, for both PRR's Broadway Limited and NYC's 20th Century Limited.
+Englewood was the first stop eastbound, and penultimate such westbound, for both PRR's Broadway Limited and NYC's 20th Century Limited.
 Both trains would leave their respective terminals in Chicago, stop to embark passengers at Englewood, and leave the station simultaneously, each racing the other for several miles before they diverged.

 At its peak the station serviced 52 of the 100 largest cities in the United States.

 The westbound Rockets of the Rock Island also stopped at Englewood.
 Connections could be made at Englewood between any of the railroads at that intersection.
+Rock Island ran their intercity services here as late at 1978.

+Connections to the Chicago "L" could be made at the Harvard station on the Englewood branch (now a part of the Green Line), and from 1969 until 1978, at the 63rd station on the Dan Ryan branch (now a part of the Red Line).

 Upon the decline of intercity passenger traffic, and PRR and NYC's merger into Penn Central (and that railroad's bankruptcy and reorganization into Conrail), much of the trackage has been removed, and the commuter trains on the Metra Rock Island District no longer stop at the station, which was closed in the late 1970s.
 The former tracks of the Pennsylvania are now owned by the Norfolk Southern Railway and still carry freight and intercity Amtrak passengers to Union Station.
 The station was demolished in the late 70s, but some scattered remnants are visible around the railroad overpass near 63rd Street and State Street.
+The station is currently the site of the Norfolk Southern 63rd Street intermodal transfer terminal.